 You can set up a grade book that reflects your approach to evaluation.
 You control the grading formula used to calculate grades; what projects, assignments and tests are graded; how grade items are associated with other tools; when grades are released to users and what information they see.

-- create a connection between your assignment Dropbox and/or Quizzes and your Grades
+- create a connection between your Assignments and/or Quizzes and your Grades

 - create assessment task items and record student grades in your Grades area

 - allocate different weightings to different assessment tasks

 - assess students by means of different grade types

 - release grades to students when available

 - use the statistical analysis function to analyse your distribution of grades

 - The Grades Setup Wizard allows you to choose Weighted, Points or Formula grades schemes.